 OFS Credit, Eagle Point, Oxford Lane and Priority Income Fund all have term preferreds outstanding–and from that fact stems our interest in the companys.

-CLOs are kind of hard to explain–they are kind of black box investments.
+CLOs are kind of hard to explain–they are kind of black box investments (at least to most of us).
 I ran across a chart that does a decent job of showing the structure of a CLO.
 Likely most everyone knows that a CLO is a package of junk rated debt that is repackaged and resold.
-The CLO starts off as junk and with some hocus pocus part of the package is turned into investment grade.
+The CLO starts off as junk and with some hocus pocus parts of the package are turned into investment grade.

 In this chart you can see the priority of payments to holders of the various tranches.
 Those at the top of the stack receive modest interest rate payments–but they have the least risk.
 Those at the bottom, what is called the equity class get the highest interest payments–but they are by far and away the class with out sized risk.